 Advice on keeping on top of new tech

 For designers trying to figure out how to stay up to date on technology, Andréa and Minh have some similar advice.
 Both of them emphasize the importance of working with and learning from experts.
 “I’m lucky at ElementAI that I work alongside really smart scientists, who can elevate my knowledge to a minimum level.
 I go for lunch or a beer with them and ask lots of questions!” says Minh.
 That interplay between expertise and design was something Andréa echoed.
 “There’s an app called Moodnotes, and you can really see how the design firm ustwo paired up with experts from the beginning, in order to include the latest in cognitive behavior therapy in how the experience is designed.
 I think that’s where things are headed, in terms of designers working with experts to create these experiences.”

-Reading along with ongoing curiosity is also great ways to stay informed.
+Reading along with ongoing curiosity Reading articles about new technology with ongoing curiosity is also a great ways to stay informed.
 “I like pieces like Marli Mesibov in Smashing Magazine talking about designing experiences to improve mental health, or Ella Espinoza’s Betakit piece on how to design healthcare to be more human,” says Andrea.
 Minh likes books by Kevin Kelly, and reads publications like The Verge and Wired.
 “It’s also really important to get inspiration outside of technology and design, by going to museums or studying philosophy,” says Minh.
 “I love going to exhibitions by artists like James Turrell, who uses light and space and our eyes, saying so much and so little at the same time.”

 With great power…